VarunS27/ScholarSync/README.md

+To add in the project

+ - Categrize the platform acc to the fields, branches and then years
+ - auto delete notes after 30 days based on ranking 20 notes will be pinned and others will be deleted in span of 30 days
+ - add profile option on left side

 # 📚 ScholarSync - Study Notes Sharing Platform

 ScholarSync is a **mini full-stack project** that enables students to upload, browse, search, and download academic notes in PDF or image format.